youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 During an investigation, time is crucial, so it's important to quickly assess a time window of the attack, in order not to search for irrelevant information.

 We will search at what date and time the ransomware was executed, it will give us a timeframe of the attack.

+Because we don't know what ransomware was executed nor the name of the binary, it's difficult to identify the ransomware in artefacts related to programs execution (amcache, shimcache, etc.) at the moment.

+### Looking for file encryption

-There are multiple ways to find this information.
-We will first explore the MFT and look for a lot of file creation/modification having the same extension.
+Here we will explore the MFT and look for the first encrypted file.
+We will search for a lot of file creation/modification having the same extension :

 ```bash
 cut -d '|' -f6 mft.csv | awk -F'.' '{print $NF}' | sort | uniq -c | sort -nr | head -30